flightstats/hub/datahub-service/README.md

 ## create a channel

-'name' _is case sensitive_, is limited to _48 characters_, and may only contain `a-z`, `A-Z`, `0-9` and underscore `_`.
+`name` _is case sensitive_, is limited to _48 characters_, and may only contain `a-z`, `A-Z`, `0-9` and underscore `_`.
 Hyphens and underscores are not allowed in channel names.
 Surrounding white space is trimmed (e.g. "  foo  " -> "foo" ).

-'type' is optional, and defaults to Sequence.
+`type` is optional, and defaults to Sequence.
 Valid values are Sequence and TimeSeries.

-'ttlMillis' is optional and should be a positive number.
+`ttlMillis` is optional and should be a positive number.
 If not specified, a default value (120 days) is used.
 If specified as null, then the channel has no TTL.

-'peakRequestRateSeconds' and 'contentSizeKB' are optional, and are only used by TimeSeries to provision the throughput of the channel per second.
+`peakRequestRateSeconds` and `contentSizeKB` are optional, and are only used by TimeSeries to provision the throughput of the channel per second.
 If the throughput is exceeded, the service will return an error code of ???. todo - gfm - 1/13/14 - error code?